Grynn/zimbra-mirror/ZimbraOffline/src/installer/README.txt

 At least 200MB free disk space is required to install the software.
 Additional disk space is required to download mailbox data.

-At least 256MB free memory is required to run Yahoo!
-Zimbra Desktop.
+At least 400MB free memory is required to run Zimbra Desktop.

 The computer must have network connectivity at account setup.
 Network connectivity is also required to synchronize local mailbox